BastilleBSD/bastille/docs/chapters/subcommands/mount.rst

   ishmael ~ # bastille mount azkaban /etc/rc.conf /mnt/etc/rc.conf nullfs ro 0 0
   [azkaban]:
-  Added: /etc/rc.conf /usr/local/bastille/jails/azkaban/root/mnt/etc/rc.conf
+  Added: /etc/rc.conf /usr/local/bastille/jails/azkaban/root/mnt/etc/rc.conf nullfs ro 0 0
   ishmael ~ # bastille mount azkaban /etc/rc.conf /media/bar nullfs ro 0 0
   [azkaban]:
-  Added: /etc/rc.conf usr/local/bastille/jails/azkaban/root/media/bar/rc.conf
+  Added: /etc/rc.conf usr/local/bastille/jails/azkaban/root/media/bar/rc.conf nullfs ro 0 0

 It is also possible (but not recommended) to have spaces in the directories that are mounted.
 It is necessary to escape each space with a backslash \ and enclose the mount point in quotes "" as seen below.